samperrow/pre-party-browser-hints/readme.txt

 == Description ==

-This plugin allows users to easily embed resource hints from domain names and URL's from external sources on selected pages to improve page load time.
+This plugin allows users to easily embed resource hints from domain names and URL's from external sources to improve page load time.
 DNS prefetch, prerender, preconnect, prefetch, and preload are all supported.
 By default, preconnect hints will automatically be enabled for all pages and posts.

 == Installation ==